dakshina99/product-apim/all-in-one-apim/modules/integration-v2/tests-common/clients/publisher/docs/ApIsApi.md

 Get Resource Paths of an API

-This operation can be used to retrieve resource paths defined for a specific api.
+This operation can be used to retrieve resource paths defined for a specific API.

 ### Example
 ```java